Find Affordable College Courses

 Gainesville, FL

-Our analysis found University of Florida to be the best school for drama and theater arts students who want to pursue a degree in Florida.
-Located in the midsize city of Gainesville, UF is a public school with a very large student population.
+Our 2023 rankings named University of Florida the best school in Florida for drama and theater arts students.
+Located in the midsize city of Gainesville, UF is a public school with a fairly large student population.

 On average, theater graduates from UF take out $15,285 in student loans while working on their degree.